rlaker/Obsidian-for-Academia/Notes/git.md

 If you decide you don’t like the changes anymore, you can discard them which will put the files back to the most recent point in the [[git history]].

-If you prefer to do this graphically, the [[Obsidian git plugin]] should be on the right hand panel.
+If you prefer to do this visually, the [[Obsidian git plugin]] should be on the right hand panel.

 > [!warning]
 > If you cannot see it then open [[Obsidian - command palette]] and type "open source control view"